Single-particle limit of a topological edge state in a locally resonant band gap: Results

-with {$q=\tilde{\nu} d$ being the normalized wavenumber, where $d$ being the lattice constant and $\tilde{\nu}$ being the wavenumber}.
-The diagonal elements represent on-site stiffness contributions, while the off-diagonal elements encode coupling between {Degrees of Freedom (DoF)}.
+where $q=\tilde{\nu}d$ is the normalized wavenumber, $d$ is the lattice constant, and $\tilde{\nu}$ is the physical wavenumber.
+The diagonal elements represent on-site stiffness contributions, while the off-diagonal elements encode coupling between degrees of freedom (DoF).

 To facilitate comparison with a standard stiffness dimer and gain deeper physical insight, we employ an effective medium framework.
 The local resonator dynamics [Eq.~(\ref{eq:eom3})] can be solved algebraically for harmonic motion at frequency $\omega$: